Steven-Flanagan/Rock-Paper-Scissors-JS/README.md

-This is a console only version of a Rock, Paper, Scissors game built using JavaScript
+This is a Rock, Paper, Scissors game built using JavaScript